luroalfa/Methodology-BEM/INFO-BEM.md

 # METHODOLOGY BEM

 ## Description BEM
-> The BEM methodology helps us divide the user interface into independent blocks.
+>The BEM methodology helps us divide the user interface into independent blocks.
-> This helps us create scalable and reusable components.
+>This helps us create scalable and reusable components.
+>As it also helps other developers to understand our code, it is not valid that only you understand it yourself.
 >
 As its name suggests, BEM clearly distinguishes 3 concepts: